kovart/sticksy/README.md

 ### Events

 #### onStateChanged
-Called when the state of element has changed.
+Triggered when the state of the element has changed.
 The state can be: `static`, `fixed` and `stuck`.
 ```js
 stickyEl.onStateChanged = function(state){